Home photography projects are a great fallback for all new and creative photographers to rely on when the outdoors just isn’t accessible or appealing.

-You may know all about our iPhotography Home Projects Course already, but we wanted to bring you 10 more home photography projects that will only motivate you and your photography further.
+I wanted to bring you easy and fun 10 home photography projects that will only motivate you and your photography further.

 All of these projects are easily done at home.
-There are no real specific camera settings needed, just some props and planning in advance.
-Use these 10 camera and editing tricks as a great way to pass the time, on your own, or with the kids (and grandkids).
+There are no specific camera settings needed, just some props and planning in advance.
+You could even try out many of these home photography projects with an iPhone.

-Head down to your local craft store or scour the internet for rolls of coloured cellophane.
-Choose two complementary colours.
-Place two light sources on either side of your subject and block out all other ambient light.
+Start off by heading down to your local craft store or scour the internet for rolls of coloured cellophane.
+Choose two colours that complement.
+Place two light sources either side of your subject and block out all other ambient light.

-Use the flashlight on your phone to light up the cube if you want.
-Hard light will give a nice shine and glimmer to the ice.
+Use the flashlight on your smartphone to light up the ice cube.
+Hard light will give a better shine and glimmer to the ice.
 You’ll need to work quick to avoid melting!

-Clear yourself some floor space and crack out the tripod.
+For flat lay photography clear yourself some floor space and get out your tripod.
 Arrange all the items of your chosen subject, in parts, on the floor.

 Spread out all the objects on the floor in the square arrangement.
 Make sure the spacings are even throughout.

-Get yourself a stool if you need to raise the camera higher and look straight back down (90-degree angle) to the flat lay.
+Get yourself a stool if you need to raise the camera higher and look straight back down (90-degree angle) to the flat lay photograph.
 Try different arrangements each time you shoot.

-Now go hunting around your home looking for some double perspectives.
-Try positioning the mirror in the middle of your subject and touching the rim of your lens so you’re shooting right along the surface for the best effect.
+Next, go hunting around your house looking for some double perspectives.
+Position the mirror in the middle of your subject and touching the rim of your lens so you’re shooting right along the surface for the best effect.
 If you’re too close to focus, then stand back and zoom into the mirror gradually.

 Mix it up a little and position the mirror on the vertical, horizontal and diagonal across your camera’s view to see what odd perspectives you can create.
 It’ll educate you in creating depth, attempting half crops and the power of reflections.

-Take all your shots and upload them into a collage creator – we love Photo Joiner! (not sponsored) Create a collage of all your shots but mix up the natural positionings to create a mosaic view.
+Take all your shots and upload them into a collage creator, something like Photo Joiner or Pixlr X have free templates to help with this.
+Create a collage of all your shots but mix up the natural positionings to create a mosaic view.

 It’s a great way to tease audiences as to what the original object was and a great talking point when you have visitors at home.

-To do this project with an existing image you’ll need to re-crop it and save individual versions in editing, and then upload it to make the collage.
+To do this home photography project with an existing image you’ll need to re-crop it and save individual versions in editing and then upload it to make the collage.

-If you’ve taken our iPhotography Light Tricks Course you’ll know all about the Harris effect.
-But for newbies, this is a blend of photography and editing to create a very psychedelic look.
-Watch the video to see how it’s done.
+If you’ve seen or studied our Light Tricks course, you’ll know all about the Harris Shutter effect.
+But if you’re a beginner to this blend of photography and editing to create a very psychedelic look watch the video below to see how it’s done.

 There’s nothing better than totally abandoning every rule of composition you’ve been told about in photography!
 Rules are made to be broken right?
-Well in this home project we’re smashing any guidance about framing.
+Well in this home photography project I’m telling you to break the traditional rules about framing.

-Instead, pick a range of objects around the house and only photograph half of them – which half is up to you.
+Instead, pick a range of objects around the house and only have half of them in the each shot.
 Slide it to the left, right, top or bottom of the frame – it doesn’t matter.
 Just make sure only half of your subject is in the frame and is empty space.

-It’s new-wave, modern, unusual, thought-provoking and surprisingly fun!
+Its new-wave, modern, unusual, thought-provoking, and surprisingly fun home photography project.

-This is a clever home project that doesn’t involve you behind the camera.
-You’ll need to pick out some appliances or places you can put your camera inside.
+This is a clever home photography project that doesn’t involve you behind the camera.
+Look to pick out some household appliances or places you can put your camera inside.
+Think about:

 You’ll need to set your camera up with certain settings too:

 Find a balanced place to put your camera inside the appliance and press the shutter button, you’ll have a few seconds to adjust yourself.
-Stand back and reach your hand into grab the camera just as the shot is taken for a brilliant POV (point of view) perspective.
-Make sure your cooker and washing machines are turned off first!!
+Stand back and reach your hand into grab the camera just as the shot is taken for a brilliant point of view perspective.
+Make sure your cooker and washing machines are turned off first!

-Grab a family member to put on their coat and stand in front of your camera.
-Ask them to pull open their coat to reveal the layer underneath.
-Don’t move the camera after this shot but ask them to step out of the frame and shoot the empty background too.
+Don’t move the camera after this taking shot but ask them to step out of the frame and shoot the empty background too.

-Now gently place your Daisy heads on to the plate so they float on the surface.
-Let them settle before shooting from an overhead position (like a flat lay).
+Gently place your chosen flower head on to the plate so they float on the surface.
+Let them settle before shooting from an overhead position (like flat lay photography).

 If you’ve tried your hand at any of our 10 home photography projects, then let us know.
-Don’t forget to post your efforts to the iPhotography gallery.
-Tell us if you found new ideas to make different effects.
+Don’t forget to post your efforts to the iPhotography feedback gallery.
+Alternatively, tag us on Instagram, Twitter and Facebook for every to see.